 Did you know you can experience the thrilling atmosphere of a professional soccer game right here in New York State, complete with singsong chants, team scarves, and all the tension of a World Cup match?
-After a seven-month regular season, watch New York City Football Club compete in the playoffs beginning in late October.
+When the team succeeds during its seven-month regular season, New York City Football Club competes in the playoffs in October.
 The team, which started in 2015, has quickly found a fan base and attracts large crowds to its home games at Yankee Stadium.
-(Note: Some 2019 playoff games may move to Citi Field in Queens depending on conflicts with the Yankees' postseason schedule.)
 You’ll be yelling “GOALLL” in no time!

 Tickets: For playoff tickets call 855-77-NYCFC or email FanServices@nycfc.com.

 Where to eat: With home games at Yankee Stadium, try ballpark favorites like the Italian sausage, nachos, and chicken tenders—there’s something for the whole family!